Getting Started (To be completed within 5 months of appointment)

-The Check Your Knowledge form will help you to look at what you already know and, with the help of your Training Adviser, decide what learning you need to complete for each module.
-The form has been designed to reflect the learning objectives of each module.
-Your Training Adviser will use this, along with the discussions you, to create your Personal Learning Plan (PLP) and agree it with you.
+The on-line Check Your Knowledge form will help you to look at what you already know and, with the help of your Training Adviser, decide what learning you need to complete for each module.
+The form has been designed to reflect the key learning objectives of each module.
+Your Training Adviser will use this, along with discussions with you, to create your Personal Learning Plan (PLP) and agree it with you.

 The results from your 'Check Your Knowledge' form will be sent to your Training Advisor once completed.

 To create a plan for an individual’s learning based on the requirements of the job and taking into account the individual’sneeds.